fsmi/rpcd/README.md

 Some of the features may not be immediately obvious or may have interesting background information.

+### Reloading the daemon configuration
+When the daemon receives `SIGHUP`, it will try to reload the configuration file it was started with.
+When a user command is running, the configuration reload is postponed until the command terminates.
+Upon receiving a second `SIGHUP` while waiting for command termination, the configuration is force-reloaded, which will terminate all running commands.

+Should the reloaded configuration contain an error, `rpcd` will not shut down but respond as if no configuration would have been read.
+This implies that the daemon will not respond on any API endpoint.

 ### Process termination

 When sending a `stop` command to the API, rpcd first sends SIGTERM to the process group it spawned for the